 The University of Maryland policy on faculty workload had not been updated since 1994 and did not address other recent USM policy changes.
 In early spring 2020, the Senior Vice President and Provost formed two working groups to propose revisions to the University faculty workload policy to comply with the revised USM policies.
 One working group included deans and department chairs to address high-level issues such as defining workload and structuring the University policy.
 Another working group included associate deans, department chairs, faculty, and Office of Institutional Research, Planning, and Assessment representatives.
 This group addressed operational and implementation matters related to the policy.
 During its research and consideration of recommendations for the University's faculty workload policy, the working groups determined that there needed to be a separate policy for Professional Track Faculty (PTK) because of the variations in titles and the instructional responsibilities for that faculty group.
-Therefore, the working groups proposed a workload and responsibilities policy for full-time faculty holding tenured and tenure-track positions and providing for the Libraries and the University of Maryland Extension to develop their workload areas and expectations policies.
+Therefore, the working groups proposed a workload and responsibilities and the University of Maryland Extension to develop their workload areas and expectations policies.